 As is often true, an ounce of prevention is worth a pound of cure when it comes to lawn diseases.
 Some diseases are preventable but must be allowed to run their course once acquired, while others require intervention.
 To prevent common lawn diseases whenever possible, keep your mower blades sharp, use minimal amounts of nitrogen fertilizer and solve any irrigation issues.
 Aerate and dethatch your lawn at least once a year as well.

-Brown patch is most prevalent in perennial ryegrass, tall fescue, Kentucky bluegrass and St. Augustine grass.
-The fungus that causes this disease thrives when the temperatures are above 85 degrees Fahrenheit during the day and above 68 degrees at night.
+Brown patch is most prevalent in cool-season turfgrasses such as perennial ryegrass, tall fescue, and Kentucky bluegrass.
+The fungus that causes this disease thrives when the temperatures are below 80 degrees Fahrenheit during the day.
 Brown patch also likes high humidity levels.

 The good news is that brown patch probably won't kill an established lawn.
 Eventually, the weather conditions will change, and the brown patch fungus will go away on its own.
 The bad news?
 Once your lawn has brown patch, you can't do much more than wait for that weather change.
 Fungicide treatments applied preemptively to the lawn can prevent brown patch.
 Once you have it, however, even professional lawn care services can't do much about it.

-Large patch disease affects St. Augustine grass, zoysia, Bermudagrass and centipede grass.
-It likes temperatures between 60 and 75 degrees and is most active in spring and fall when temperatures are cooler.
+Large patch disease affects warm-season turfgrasses such as St. Augustine grass, zoysia, Bermudagrass and centipede grass.
+It likes temperatures above 80 degrees during the day and above 55 degrees at night and is most active in spring and fall when temperatures are cooler.

 This disease won't go away on its own.
 To stop it, make sure you aren't overwatering or overfertilizing your lawn.
 Wait until the temperature stays above 75 degrees to apply any nitrogen fertilizers.
 Set your mower deck as high as you can since large patch disease likes short grass.